LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 ##### Conversation Builder: Release Creator

-Users with this permission can only create releases.
+Users with this permission can only create and delete releases.

 ##### Conversation Builder: Release Acceptor

-Users with this permission can only accept releases, i.e., upgrade bots.
+Users with this permission can only create releases and accept releases, i.e., upgrade bots.